| Introduction Each year graduating

 and factual.
 Recent political events like the Hutton inquiry, however, make it

 increasingly difficult to take these documents at face value.
+This much is

 certain included works by established British artists such as Dexter Dalwood,